Life Alert Medical Alert Systems: Our Hands-On Review 2025

 - Personalized customer service: When I called to purchase a Life Alert system for my father, I was matched with a care counselor.
 She not only helped me install my system but also spoke with me at length about the process of caring for my father.

-- Water-resistant devices: Since a majority of falls occur in the shower, I appreciated that Life Alert’s help buttons (both wearable and wall-mounted) could be worn in the shower.
+- Water-resistant devices: Since most falls occur in the bathroom, I appreciated that Life Alert’s help buttons (both wearable and wall-mounted) could be worn in the shower.

-- Cellular and landline options: Many medical alert companies are moving to cellular medical alerts, but Life Alert offers both cellular and landline options.
-Cellular service may be easier to install without help, but landline service will still work during blackouts.
+- Cellular and landline options: Many medical alert companies are moving to cellular medical alert systems, but Life Alert offers both cellular and landline options.

 Cons

-- Slow response times: In our ten test calls, Life Alert took an average of 120 seconds to answer.
+- Slow response times: In our 10 test calls, Life Alert took an average of 120 seconds to answer.
 You read that correctly: two whole minutes.
+While medical alert systems have a demonstrable impact on preventing hospitalization, it’s hard to imagine this slow response would be much help.

 - No fall detection: Since Life Alert bills itself as the best way to protect users who have fallen, I was disappointed that it does not offer fall detection, a standard feature in the medical alert industry.

-- High prices: Life Alert’s prices — between $50 and $90 per month — are notably higher than the typical medical alert system, which usually costs $25 to $40 monthly.
+- High prices: Life Alert’s prices — between $50 and $90 per month — are notably higher than those of the typical medical alert system, which usually costs $25 to $40 monthly.

 - Minimum three-year contract: Life Alert has archaic contract practices.
 Most medical alert companies now offer month-to-month contracts, but Life Alert continues to require a three-year contract to initiate service.
 The only way to escape the contract is through death or transition to a care facility.
 Since there are medical alerts with no monthly fees, this seems a bit too strict.